 C. Personal inspection and examination shall be conducted by the requesting person in the presence of an employee or designated agent of TADL and under the conditions the FOIA Coordinator or designee might require in order to prevent excessive and unreasonable interference with TADL’s functions.

-D. In the event that the FOIA Coordinator or designee determines that a personal examination or inspection of the public record would cause excessive and unreasonable interference with TADL’s functions regardless of any conditions imposed on the inspection and examination, the FOIA Coordinator or designee may deny a request to personally examine records within the time limits indicated in the FOIA provided that the nonexempt records are otherwise provided as required by FOIA.
+D. In the event that the FOIA Coordinator or designee determines that a personal examination or inspection of the public record would cause excessive and unreasonable interference with TADL’s functions regardless of any conditions imposed on the inspection and examination, the FOIA Coordinator or designee may deny a request to personally examine records within the time limits indicated in the FOIA provided that the nonexempt records are otherwise provided as required by the FOIA.

 E. A requesting person may ask that the public records be provided by non-paper physical media.
 The FOIA Coordinator shall provide such records to the requesting person by non-paper physical media provided that doing so would not interfere with TADL’s functions by overloading the FOIA Coordinator’s or TADL computer network and TADL has the technological capability necessary to provide the records on the media requested.